akakou/dotnet-filt/README.md

-# dotnet-filt
+# .NET Filt
-Dotnet filt is the packeage for using Filt.
+.NET Filt is the packeage for using Filt.

+**Not Support Scanner Which Use .NET Now**